 Cyprian, Letters 9:2, AD 253: "Sinners may do penance For a set time, and according to the rules of discipline come to public confession, and by imposition of the hand of the bishop and clergy receive the right of Communion.
 [But now some] with their time [of penance] still unfulfilled . . . they are admitted to Communion, and their name is presented and while the penitence is not yet performed, confession is not yet made, the hands of the bishop and clergy are not yet laid upon them, the Eucharist is given to them; although it is written, "Whosoever shall eat the bread and drink the cup of the Lord unworthily, shall be guilty of the body and blood of the Lord"" [I Cor.
 11:27]

 John Chrysostom, The Priesthood 3:5, AD 387: "Priests have received a power which God has given neither to angels nor to archangels.
 It was said to them: "Whatsoever you shall bind on earth shall be bound in heaven; and whatsoever you shall loose, shall be loosed."
 Temporal rulers have indeed the power of binding: but they can only bind the body.
 Priests, in contrast, can bind with a bond which pertains to the soul itself and transcends the very heavens.
 Did [God] not give them all the powers of heaven?
 "Whose sins you shall forgive," he says, "they are forgiven them; whose sins you shall retain, they are retained."
 The Father has given all judgment to the Son.
 And now I see the Son placing all this power in the hands of men [Matt.
 10:40; John 20:21-23].
 They are raised to this dignity as if they were already gathered up to heaven."

-The Catholic Church has always taught the correct doctrine on what one must to be forgiven of sins, as She is the one true Church with a true priesthood.
-It is necessary to belong to this Church for salvation.
+The Catholic Church has always taught the correct doctrine on what one must do to be forgiven of sins, as She is the one true Church with a true priesthood.
+It is necessary to belong to this Church before the end of your life for salvation.